 - Are there emerging genes/biomarkers that should be routinely tested in CRC?

-This guideline published in American Journal of Clinical Pathology, Archives of Pathology & Laboratory Medicine, Journal of Molecular Diagnostics, and the Journal of Clinical Oncology will benefit a wide range of stakeholders including oncologists, pathologists, gastroenterologists, nurses, allied health professionals, hospital or laboratory administrators, quality managers, patient advocacy groups, patients, and their families or caregivers.
+This guideline published in the Archives of Pathology & Laboratory Medicine will benefit a wide range of stakeholders including oncologists, pathologists, gastroenterologists, nurses, allied health professionals, hospital or laboratory administrators, quality managers, patient advocacy groups, patients, and their families or caregivers.

 - Published online ahead of print: February 6, 2017